rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

- and the failings of fiat run deep -- especially as it enables corrosive and morally reprehensible bureaucrats to centrally plan an economy -- the underlying problems still exist, and are not solved by the mere existence of Bitcoin.
+ and the failings of fiat run deep -- especially as it enables corrosive and morally reprehensible bureaucrats to centrally plan an economy
+ (into starvation and collapse) -- the underlying problems still exist, and are not solved by the mere existence of Bitcoin.